Mirischia: Description

 Mirischia was a small bipedal predator.
 Its length was in 2004 estimated at 2.1 metres.
 In 2010 Gregory S. Paul estimated the weight at seven kilogrammes.
 The holotype of Mirischia is notable for having asymmetrical ischia.
 Quoting from Naish et al. (2004): "The ischia of Mirischia are asymmetrical, that on the left being perforated by an oval foramen while that on the right has an open notch in the same position."
 The specimen is also unusual in that it preserves some soft tissue remains: apart from the intestine, what the describers interpreted to have been an air sac was preserved between its pubic and ischial bones in the form of a vacuity.
 Previous workers had suggested that non-avian theropods might — like birds — possess post-cranial air sacs, and Mirischia seems to confirm that.
 Another notable trait is the exceptional thinness of the bone wall of all skeletal elements.

 Phylogeny

 In 2004 Mirischia was assigned to the Compsognathidae, as closely related to Compsognathus from the Upper Jurassic of Europe and Aristosuchus from the Lower Cretaceous of England.
 It would then be the only compsognathid known from the Americas.
 In 2010 Naish suggested it may have instead been a basal member of the Tyrannosauroidea.

+In 2024, Andrea Cau published a study on the phylogenetics of compsognathids that recovered Mirischia, along with four other proposed compsognathids in a polytomy within basal Coelurosauria.
+This polytomy notably did not include Compsognathus proper, which would make none of these species compsognathids.

+This is a simplified version of the phylogeny by Cau (2024), with Mirischia in bold.

+In 2025, Qiu and colleagues argued against the monophyly of Compsognathidae and included Mirischia within Sinosauropterygidae, a family containing all compsognathid-like theropods from the Jehol Biota of China.
+In their comprehensive revision of Santanaraptor and Mirischia, Delcourt et al. (2025) recovered the latter as a maniraptoromorph in different positions: as an ornithomimosaurian based on equal weight phylogenetic analyses and as an early branching maniraptoromorph based on implied weight phylogenetic analyses, forming a clade with Santanaraptor, Tanycolagreus and Juratyrant.
+Neither analytical method supports a placement of Mirischia within tyrannosauroids or compsognathids.